ADOPTION APPLICATION AND PROCESS

 Q: Can you 'cat test' your dogs or 'dog test' your cats?

 A: We are a foster-based rescue, so it's possible the dog may have lived with cats or cats have lived with dogs.
 If so, we can let you know how that interaction went.
-In the case where the dog has not been around cats before or vice versa, we may be able to bring the dog (cat) to your home to introduce the dog (cat) and cat (dog).
+In the case where the dog has not been around cats before or vice versa, we may be able to test the interaction in your home.
 This would only be done after an adoption application was approved.
 We encourage very slow, safe introductions between all animals.

 Q: Can you tell me about the dog's or cat's personality?